 - how dependent one spouse was on the other during the marriage and how long that dependency lasted;

 - whether a spouse has a chronic illness or unusual health circumstance;

 - whether a spouse has given up a career or a career opportunity or otherwise supported the career of the other spouse;

-- whether a spouse has received a disproportionate share of equitable distribution;
+- whether a spouse has received a disproportionate share of marital property or debt;

 - the impact of the marriage on either party’s ability to become self-supporting, including but not limited to either party’s responsibility as primary caretaker of a child;